 Advantages of precast concrete

-Less time needed to install
+Less time is needed to install precast concrete

 Precast concrete components are ready for immediate use upon delivery while cast-in-place concrete are not.
 This eliminates unnecessary time needed to set up cardboard forms, bend and position rebar, pour and vibrate concrete and then wait for the concrete to cure.
-The removal of these steps saves valuable time in terms of project duration and cost from labor needed.
+The removal of these steps saves valuable time in terms of project duration and the cost from labor needed.

-Cost-effective for large projects
+Precast concrete is cost-effective for large projects

 When compared to cast-in-place concrete, the cost associated with precast concrete decreases as project scale increases.
 Large-scale projects that require repeatable concrete components, such as installing airport taxiway lighting, are great candidates for precast concrete products, as the setup and install time required to hand pour all concrete would quickly increase project cost.
 Precast concrete is truly an economy of scale, which makes it ideal for businesses and contractors of large-scale construction projects.

-Stronger than cast-in-place concrete
+Precast concrete is stronger than cast-in-place concrete

 Precast concrete is often stronger than cast-in-place concrete.
 Not only are precast concrete products already reinforced with steel rebar, but the controlled curing process also ensures that the concrete will set correctly under ideal conditions for maximized strength.
 Precast concrete can also be stress-tested before being delivered to the final job site.